fff-rs/juice/README.md

 rust-cuDNN provides safe wrapper around [CUDA's cuDNN][cudnn] library, so you can use it comfortably and safely in your Rust application.

-For high-performance computation on machines which might not be CUDA/cuDNN enabled, you can check out [Collenchyma][collenchyma].
+As cuDNN relies on CUDA to allocate memory on the GPU and sync the data, you might also check out [rust-cuda][rust-cuda].
-For more general CUDA computations you can check out [rust-cuda][rust-cuda].
+To let your high-performance computations run on machines which might not be CUDA/cuDNN enabled, you can check out [Collenchyma][collenchyma].

 rust-cuDNN was started at [Autumn][autumn] to support the Machine Intelligence Framework [Leaf][leaf] with backend-agnostic, state-of-the-art performance.